final mission

 Hybrid photography, archival pigment print, aludibond, diasec, custom-made aluminium frame

-"final mission" shows the very last launch of a U.S. space shuttle.
-Atlantis STS-135 was the 135th and final mission of the American Space Shuttle Program, the U.S. government's NASA-administered manned launch vehicle program which ran from 1981 to 2011.
+“final mission” shows the very last launch of a U.S. space shuttle.
+Atlantis STS-135 was the 135th and final mission of the American Space Shuttle Program, the U.S. government's NASA-administered manned launch vehicle program that ran from 1981 to 2011.
 The Space Shuttle system – composed of an orbiter launched with two reusable solid rocket boosters and a disposable external fuel tank – carried up to eight astronauts and up to 23,000 kg of payload into low Earth orbit.
-Its mission completed, the orbiter re-entered the Earth's atmosphere and landed like a glider at Kennedy Space Center.
+Its mission completed, the orbiter re-entered the Earth's atmosphere and landed like a glider at the Kennedy Space Center.